sverweij/dependency-cruiser/README.md

 # Dependency cruiser ![Dependency cruiser](https://raw.githubusercontent.com/sverweij/dependency-cruiser/master/doc/assets/ZKH-Dependency-recolored-160.png)
 _Validate and visualize dependencies.
 With your rules._ JavaScript.
 TypeScript.
 CoffeeScript.
 ES6, CommonJS, AMD.
+## What's this do?
 ![Snazzy dot output to whet your appetite](https://raw.githubusercontent.com/sverweij/dependency-cruiser/master/doc/assets/sample-dot-output.png)

-## What's this do?
-This runs through the dependencies in any JavaScript, TypeScript or CoffeeScript project and ...
+This runs through the dependencies in any JavaScript, TypeScript, LiveScript or CoffeeScript project and ...
   - ... **validates** them against (your own) [rules](./doc/rules-reference.md)
   - ... **reports** violated rules
     - in text (for your builds)